 Text marketing is a fast and cost-efficient way of reaching your customers, especially thanks to its 95%+ read rate.
 That said, in the US you need to understand the TCPA messages guidelines for compliance before you take advantage of SMS messaging campaigns.

 The Federal Communications Commission (FCC) is the apex body in the US for regulating communications by satellite, wire, radio, television, and cable, so text marketing also falls in its territory.

-Text messages are considered transactions similar to phone calls, so they too fall under the Telephone Consumer Protection Act (TCPA), which is the main anti-telemarketing law in the U.S. Shortcodes or 5-6 digit numbers which enable companies to send marketing messages to consumers, were created to avoid text spam reaching the levels which email spam has reached.
+Text messages are considered transactions similar to phone calls, so they too fall under the Telephone Consumer Protection Act (TCPA), which is the main anti-telemarketing law in the U.S. short codes, or 5-6 digit numbers which enable companies to send marketing messages to consumers, were created to avoid text spam reaching the levels seen with email spam.

 Here’s what the TCPA guidelines say: